 In the simulation we include the 30 stars that have been identified as having important mass-loss rates.
 The stars follow Keplerian orbits around Sgr A\, which are directly, although not completely, constrained by observations (Paumard et al. 2006).
 In Cuadra et al. (2008) we tested several stellar orbital configurations that were consistent with the observed stellar 2D positions and 3D velocities, and found that they all yield qualitatively similar results.
-In this study we concentrate on the effect of the outflow from Sgr A\, thus we use only the '1disc' stellar configuration.
-In this set-up, roughly half of the stars are given the z coordinate (along the line of sight) defined by Beloborodov et al. (2006), which puts them in a welldefined disc of 10 deg thickness.
-The rest of the stars are given the zcoordinate that minimizes the eccentricity of their orbits, resulting in a more isotropic distribution.
-As a result, none of the stars gets closer than 1.5 arcsec from Sgr A\.
+In this study we concentrate on the effect of the outflow from Sgr $A^$ , thus we use only the '1disc' stellar configuration.
+In this set-up, roughly half of the stars are given the z coordinate (along the line of sight) defined by Beloborodov et al. (2006), which puts them in a well-defined disc of 10 deg thickness.
+The rest of the stars are given the z coordinate that minimises the eccentricity of their orbits, resulting in a more isotropic distribution.
+As a result, none of the stars gets closer than 1.5" from Sgr $A^$ .
 The simulations are started with the stars along their orbits, but 1100 yr in the past.
-When we present results referring to 'the present epoch', that corresponds to having ran the model for 1100 yr until the orbits have reached their current observed positions.
+When we present results referring to "the present epoch", that corresponds to having ran the model for 1100 yr until the orbits have reached their current observed positions.
 That time is long enough for the gas dynamics to have reached a quasi-steady state (Cuadra et al. 2008).

-The wind properties of each star, namely, their mass-loss rates and wind velocities, are obtained from their spectra, following Martins et al. (2007) and Cuadra et al. (2008).
-The mass-loss rates are in the range $5 \times 10^{-6}$ to $1 \times 10^{-4}$ M $\odot$ yr-1, and the wind velocities are in the range 600-2500 km s-1.
-Notice that this is a very different regime to that studied for other LLAGN, where the stellar winds are those of AGB and red giant stars, and therefore much slower (e.g. Shcherbakov et al. 2014).
-Notice also that these stellar wind velocities are comparable to the stellar orbital velocities around Sgr $A^$ , so both components are relevant and are properly included in the models.
+The wind properties of each star, namely, their massloss rates and wind velocities, are obtained from their spectra, following Martins et al. (2007); Cuadra et al. (2008).
+The mass-loss rates are in the range $5\times 10^{-6}-1\times 10^{-4}~{\rm M}{\odot}~{\rm yr}^{-1}$ , and the wind velocities are in the range 600-2500 km/s.
+Notice that this is a very different regime to that studied for other LLAGN, where the stellar winds are those of AGB and red giant stars, and therefore much slower (e.g., Shcherbakov et al. 2014).
+Notice also that these stellar wind velocities are comparable to the stellar orbital velocities around Sgr A\, so both components are relevant and are properly included in the models.

-Accretion on to Sgr A\ is measured from the simulations as the rate at which matter enters a 0.1-arcsec sink radius.
+Accretion on to Sgr A\ is measured from the simulations as the rate at which matter enters a 0.1" sink radius.
 By default, that matter is taken out of the computational domain (but see below).
-In Cuadra et al. (2008) we found that the captured gas had a circularization radius of $\leq 0.05$ arcsec, inside the inner boundary of the calculations.
-Therefore, our simulations are focused on characterizing how the onset of the accretion flow may be affected by an outflow from the innermost regions, where the bulk of the gravitational energy is released, rather than on providing a comprehensive model of the RIAF itself.
+In Cuadra et al. (2008) we found that the captured gas had a circularisation radius of $\lesssim 0.05$ ", inside the inner boundary of the calculations.
+Therefore, our simulations are focused on characterising how the onset of the accretion flow may be affected by an outflow from the innermost regions, where the bulk of the gravitational energy is released, rather than on providing a comprehensive model of the RIAF itself.